Skip to contentSkip to footer

 "We have a QA team for this"

-The goal isn't QA finding issues, it's QA not finding them.
-When QA is where most problems surface, every fix requires a ticket, a context switch back to finished work, a re-review, and often a delayed release.
+The goal isn't QA finding issues, it's QA not finding issues that could've been prevented.
+When QA is where most problems surface, every fix requires a ticket and that means a developer has to switch contexts to go back to work they throught was finished.
+That context switch is expensive, and it happens more often when checks are inconvenient during development.

 A developer who spots a layout issue while writing CSS fixes it in seconds.
 The same issue found by QA takes a full cycle to triage, reproduce, and fix.
 Found after deployment, it's an incident: unplanned work, a rushed fix, and a re-deploy.

 QA time spent catching things that should have been caught earlier is expensive and wasteful.
 Polypane doesn't replace QA.
-It means QA can focus on things that genuinely need human judgement.
+Developers using Polypane means QA can focus on things that genuinely need human judgement.

 "Our design system handles responsiveness"